RoverTech-team/arm/README.md

 **Possible errors**

-- you have to enable hardware assisted virtualization on windows [﻿forums.docker.com/t/hardware-assisted-virtualization-and-data-execution-protection-must-be-enabled-in-the-bios/109073](https://forums.docker.com/t/hardware-assisted-virtualization-and-data-execution-protection-must-be-enabled-in-the-bios/109073)
+- you have to enable hardware assisted virtualization on windows [look here](https://forums.docker.com/t/hardware-assisted-virtualization-and-data-execution-protection-must-be-enabled-in-the-bios/109073)
-- if you have an older version of operating system you may want to install an older version of docker [﻿docs.docker.com/desktop/release-notes/](https://docs.docker.com/desktop/release-notes/)
+- if you have an older version of operating system you may want to install an older version of docker [﻿look here](https://docs.docker.com/desktop/release-notes/)
 ### Description
 This Docker container is set up for running a robotic simulation environment with the following specifications: